 The media reference will be wrapped in a light blue colour (3) to differentiate it from the rest of the display text.

-You can add references to the media files anywhere in your display text, and you can reference as many media files as you need to in the same field's display text.
-When viewing the rendered form however, the referenced media files will always be right-aligned, and it is not possible at the moment to change this alignment.
+You can add references to the media files anywhere in your display text, or in the option list of select fields and you can reference as many media files as you need to in the same field's display text.
+When viewing the rendered form however, the referenced media files will always be right-aligned, and currently it is not possible to change this alignment.

 Tip: You can view and/or listen to your media files from within your Preview.
 Once media files are added, always Preview your form to confirm that your media files are referenced correctly and display as expected.
 We recommend using Chrome when previewing your form, as other browsers might not support all the file types mentioned above.

 Naming your media files

 Once your media file has been uploaded to your project, you cannot rename the file.
 If you wish to change the file's name, you will have to remove the file and add a new one.
 Therefore it is important to name your files carefully before you upload them to your projects.

 Things to keep in mind when naming your media files:

 - Be very specific so that it is easy to recognise your files when referencing them later in a form.

 - Where possible, use unique names.
 Duplicate names will automatically be appended by incrementing numbers.

 - When adding the same media file in different languages, include the language in the file name.
 This will make referencing these files easier, e.g. "question1_audio_ENG".